Update

 Following heated political discourse resulting in a watered-down directive, the CSDDD mandates that large companies operating within the EU must conduct thorough due diligence on their supply chains to identify, prevent, and mitigate adverse human rights and environmental impacts[2].
 This includes the requirement to engage with stakeholders, establish grievance mechanisms, and integrate due diligence into their corporate policies.
 Moreover, in light of, this companies are expected to assess risks, implement measures to address them and report on their efforts transparently.
 In practice, this could result in improved conditions and practices in the extractive industry since companies will be made aware of practices in their supply chains.

 While these developments provide a promising start for improving the social and environmental impact of extraction, there still leaves a lot to be desired.
-Regarding the CRMA, the act heavily focuses on securing mineral supply, often prioritising economic interests over stringent environmental and social safeguards.
+Regarding the CRMA, the act heavily focuses on securing mineral supply, often prioritizing economic interests over stringent environmental and social safeguards.
 Furthermore, the main issue the CSDDD faces is enforcement; there are concerns about the capacity of the EU to monitor and enforce these standards effectively in industries with a highly global and complex supply chain such as the extractive.
 Given these limitations, some critics call for the EU to establish stronger and more direct tools to target polluters and extractive companies involved in human rights and environmental devastation, such as introducing new taxes.

 The Role of Taxation

-Lastly, while taxation must play a pivotal role in the transformation to a more just and equitable extractive industry, more systemic change is essential to overcome these challenges.
-This includes stronger international cooperation, enhanced transparency and accountability mechanisms, and more rigorous enforcement of existing regulations.
+Lastly, while taxation must play a pivotal role in the transformation to an environmentally sustainable and socially just extractive industry, other systemic changes are equally essential.
+This includes industrial policies, stronger international cooperation, enhanced transparency and accountability mechanisms, and more rigorous enforcement of existing regulations.
 As Europe moves towards its goal of climate neutrality, it is crucial to adopt a holistic approach that considers the environmental, social, and economic dimensions of mineral extraction.
-Looking forward, the Fair Tax Monitor aims to continue its work to reduce inequality while supporting a green and just transition with a green FTM report being developed and due for launch later this year.

 [1] ‘European Critical Raw Materials Act – European Commission’ (n 1).